Modernizing Procurement for Better Government

 The Model Procurement Code - Durable but Dated

-For nearly fifty years, the American Bar Association’s Model Procurement Code (MPC) for State and Local Governments has endured as the benchmark framework guiding how state and local governments spend public money ethically, fairly, and to good effect for citizens.
-Since it was first drafted in 1979, over 20 states and hundreds of local governments have adopted some or all of the model code.
+For nearly 50 years, the American Bar Association’s Model Procurement Code (MPC) for State and Local Governments has endured as the benchmark framework guiding how state and local governments spend public money ethically, fairly, and to good effect for residents.
+When it was first drafted in 1979, the MPC was widely seen as a major reform, bringing consistency, transparency, and accountability to a fragmented and often opaque system of public purchasing.
+Since then, more than 20 states and hundreds of local governments have adopted some or all of the model code.

 Eric Whytsell — Chair, Model Procurement Code Revision Project Steering Committee